 Set the temperature you want, and the heater kicks on automatically to make it happen.

 One potential pitfall is how heavy this unit is, weighing in at 250 pounds.
 Of course, this is only an issue at the time of delivery and installation.
 Once it’s in place, the heat pump can handle nearly any environmental condition or pool size all year round.

 - Acoustic compressor cover and profiled fan blade ensures quiet operation and efficient performance

-- Ultra-Gold corrosion resistant evaporator fin for extreme durability
+- Ultra-Gold corrosion resistant evaporator fin for extreme durability especially in coastal environments

 - Titanium heat exchanger designed for maximum heat transfer, efficiency and reliability

 - Durable injection molded UV-resistant body panels that are impervious to rust and deterioration

 - 2in x 2 1/2in CPVC Union Plumbing Connections - Common union for installation or service, adapts to larger plumbing recommended for greater...